Dange-Shuni

-Dange Shuni is a Local Government Area in Sokoto State, Nigeria.
+Dange-Shuni is a Local Government Area in Sokoto State, Nigeria.
 Its headquarters are in the town of Dange.

 It has an area of 1,210 km^{2} and a population of 194,546 at the 2006 census.

 The postal code of the area is 852.

 Climate

 The climate varies throughout the year between a wet season that is primarily cloudy and a dry season that is mostly hot and partly cloudy.

 Temperature

-In Danger, the months with the highest average daily highs exceeding 100°F are April and January, respectively.
+In Dange, the months with the highest average daily highs exceeding 100 °F are April and January, respectively.
 April is the hottest month.